Magda-Elkot/ai-ds-interview-prep/docker-basics.md

 - Containers are **ephemeral** — data is lost when removed.
 - Use **volumes** to persist data.
+- A volume is a dedicated storage space that lives outside the container on the host machine.
-- Volumes mount a host directory (or dedicated storage) into the container → keeps data like DB files or checkpoints safe even if the container stops.
+- It is mounted into the container, keeping data safe even if the container is stopped or deleted.git

 ---